Object Oriented Programming in C++

 needed.
 No makeup quizzes will be given (no exceptions).
 Attendance and

 participation is expected, both in lecture and recitation class.
 There

 may also be some hand-in exercises done in recitation class.
 Any

 attendance grades, quiz grades, or graded work from recitation will

-count in the homework/quiz grade.
+count in the assignment average.

 - Excused absences include documented illness, deaths in the family

 and other documented crises, call to active military duty or jury duty,

 religious holy days, and official University activities.
 These absences

 will be accommodated in a way that does not arbitrarily penalize students